floooh/floooh.github.io/_posts/2023-11-11-emscripten-ide.md

 ...note the `preLaunchTask`, this will start a web server using the Live Preview VSCode extension.

-For the `StartServer` task, create a file `.vscode/tasks.json` and populate it like this:
+To define the `StartServer` task, create a file `.vscode/tasks.json` and populate it like this:

 `.vscode/tasks.json`
 ```json